CU-ESIIL/Innovation-Summit-2025/docs/learners/kusum-naithani.md

 ---

 ## About Me
-- **Name:** Your full name
+- **Name:** Kusum Naithani
-- **Affiliation:** Your institution or organization
+- **Affiliation:** University of Arkansas | NSF
-- **Email:** your@email.edu
+- **Email:** naithanilab1@gmail.com

 ## Research Interests
-Write 2–3 sentences about your research focus, or what you are excited to learn in this workshop.
+My research focuses on understanding the impacts of climate change and land use on ecosystem structure, functions, and services, with the goal of informing community-based solutions for regenerative natural resource management.
+I am excited to learn about tipping points by working with a great team.

 ## Fun Fact
-Share one fun fact about yourself!
+I love watching movies!

 ---